-The financial statements have been prepared in accordance with adopted IFRSs and under historical cost convention as modified by financial instruments recognised at fair value.
+The financial statements have been prepared under the historical cost convention as modified by financial instruments at fair value.

 The preparation of financial statements in conformity with IFRS requires the use of certain critical accounting estimates.
-It also requires management to exercise its judgement in the process of applying the Group's accounting policies.
+It also requires management to exercise its judgement in the process of applying the Company's accounting policies.

-The nature of the Group and Company's business model, strategic objectives, operations and activities are set out in the Strategic Report.
+The nature of the Company's business model, strategic objectives, operations and activities are set out in the strategic report under the terms of section 400 of the Companies act 2006.